-Through laughter, tears, hope, and amazement, we can learn a thing or two from our Christmas favorites.
+We can learn a thing or two from these 10 Christmas classics!

 Memorable Quote: “Seeing isn’t believing.
 Believing is seeing.” -Elf Judy